-- Fill in everything except the points earned - Type your name on the table of contents page - Type or handwrite page numbers on all pages (exception: the parachute workbook or conference booklets; write one page number on the cover and the entire booklet will be that page number, i.e., the next item will get the next number for its page number) - each individual page should have a level one heading that describes the activity (e.g., Brown bag film series, March 30, 2007 The New Food Pyramid and You).
+- Fill in everything except the points earned - Type your name on the table of contents page - Type or handwrite page numbers on all pages (exception: the parachute workbook or conference booklets; write one page number on the cover and the entire booklet will be that page number, i.e., the next item will get the next number for its page number) - Each individual page should have a level one heading that describes the activity (e.g., Brown bag film series, March 30, 2008, The New Food Pyramid and You).
 This title should appear in your table of contents.
-Use your knowledge of how to construct a proper table of contents. - Do NOT include a title page - Do NOT place in a folder - Staple if small enough or binder clip - Place in descending point value - Failure to follow directions will result in a deduction of 12 points - All activities must relate to your option and cannot be the product of paid work
+Use your knowledge of how to construct a proper table of contents. - Do NOT include a title page - Do NOT place in a folder - Staple if small enough or binder clip - Place in descending point value - Failure to follow directions will result in a deduction of 12 points - All activities must relate to your option or the FCS profession if it's a general interest activity and cannot be the product of paid work.
+See me if you have questions about whether the activity applies or not.